25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 ## Function Fn::Sub

 - Fn::Sub, or !Sub as a shorthand, is used to substitute variables from a text.
-It's a very handy function that will allow you to fully customize your templates.
+It's a very handy function that will allow you to fully customize your templates
 - For example, you can combine `Fn::Sub` with References or AWS Pseudo variables!
 - String must contain `${VariableName}` and will substitute them